0cwa/ZuhausProto/project-plan.md

             [BE] Backend logic for min/max from apartment_data.csv.
             [FE] Display current slider value.
         [FE] Window Directions Checkboxes:
-            [BE] Backend logic to get all unique directions from apartment_data.csv (e.g., "N", "S", "E", "W", "NE", etc.).
+            [BE] Backend logic to get all unique directions from apartment_data.csv (e.g., "N", "S", "E", "W", "NE", etc. Values are semicolon-separated in the CSV).
             [FE] Generate checkboxes dynamically based on unique directions.
-            [FE] Implement "AND contains" logic for filtering preview counts.
-(If "N" and "E" are checked, count apartments with both N and E).
+            [FE] Implement "OR contains" logic for filtering preview counts.
+(If "N" or "E" are checked, count apartments with N or E or both).
         [FE] Total Window Size Slider:
             [FE] Range slider.
             [BE] Backend logic for min/max from apartment_data.csv.